dylanleonard-1/ProcessUnity-3rd-Party-vendor-risk-lab/README.md

 ---

-## ⚙️ How It Works: The Flow of Data
+## ⚙️ How CVEGenX Works: The Flow of Data

-Everything in this lab begins with **the Engine** — a custom Python system that automates how vendor risk data is created, enriched, and formatted for analysis.
+Everything in this lab begins with **CVEGenX** — a custom Python system that automates how vendor risk data is created, enriched, and formatted for analysis.

 > 🔧 It mimics what an analyst would manually do in Excel or inside ProcessUnity dashboards — but in seconds.

-### 🧬 The Engine Performs:
+### 🧬 The CVEGenX Performs:
 - Randomized selection of vendors + fake CVEs
 - Controlled data mutations: missing contact info, duplicate CVEs, patch delay flags
 - Auto-tagging for fields like `Risk_Level`, `Exposure_Confirmed`, `Inject_Complexity`